colburn-anderson/Conditional-Probability-Calculator/README.md

 - You can create a grid (up to 15x15 cells) by entering a grid size.
 - You can add up to three dragable and rotatable boxes that represent events.
 - You can build probability equations using the interactive equation bar and provided buttons.
-- The calculator visually highlights the corresponding grid cells (with black dots) for the specified event and bolds the "given" box for conditional expressions.
+- The calculator visually highlights the corresponding grid cells (with black dots) for the specified event, displays the results of the equations, bolds the "given" box for conditional expressions.

 ---------------------------------------------------------------------------------------------------